Education Without Borders (Canadian organization)

-Education Without Borders (EwB), is a global non-profit organization established in 2002 in Vancouver, Canada.
+Education Without Borders (EwB), is a global non-profit organization established in 2002 in Vancouver, Canada by South African expatriates Cecil and Ruth Herschler.
 The vision of EwB is to empower at-risk children around the world by instilling a love of learning through educational opportunities.
 Its initial focus was Fezeka Secondary school in Guguletu, Cape Town, South Africa.

 Education without Borders provides educational opportunities for disadvantaged and at-risk children through initiatives in South Africa and Canada, including after-school support programs in Math, English, Science, school leadership and youth mentorship.